mani242530/VERMIETET/README.md

 1. When application is loaded, It will display list of invoices.
 2. Click on `view icon` to navigate to invoice detail page.
 3. In invoice detail page, It will display description of invoice.
+4. Click on `create invoice` button on top, It will display create invoice page.
+4. Click on `edit icon`, to navigate edit invoice page.
+4. Click on `delete icon`, to delete selected invoice.

 ```
 # Useful Commands